RaidanRei/Personal-Portfolio-Website/README.md

 The Personal Portfolio Website is a **multi-page responsive web application** consisting of:

-- **Home Page** – introduction, profile, and call-to-action.
+- **Index/Home Page** – Introduction, profile, and call-to-action.
-- **About Page** – personal background, education, experience, and hobbies.
+- **About Page** – Personal background, education, experience, and hobbies.
-- **Projects Page** – showcase of recent projects with links to live demos and GitHub repositories.
+- **Projects Page** – Showcase of recent projects with links to live demos and GitHub repositories.
-- **Contact Page** – a contact form and social media links for easy communication.
+- **Contact Page** – A contact form and social media links for easy communication.

 The website supports both **light and dark themes**, which are remembered across sessions using `localStorage`.